jtsayagog/Website/content/authors/admin/_index.md

 #- Visitors]
 ---

 I currently hold an Assistant Professor position at the Department of Economics in Universidad Icesi.
-My primary fields are: Urban/Regional Economics, Applied Econometrics, Economic Growth, and Migration
+My fields are: Urban/Regional Economics, Applied Econometrics,  Migration, and Spatial Econometrics
-My secondary fields are: Spatial Econometrics, Labor Economics, Health Economics, and Demography

 Here you will find my most recent CV, recent publications, working papers,  teaching evaluations, guides, other materials, and contact information.